 As my paints get lighter and lighter I use less and less of them, and this way the layers build with intricacy to an optical crescendo.

-I often refer to my pain technique as a bit of a dance, with brush in one hand applying paint lightly, and a damp sponge in the other that I use to blend any rough edges.
+I often refer to my paint technique as a bit of a dance, with brush in one hand applying paint lightly, and a damp sponge in the other that I use to blend any rough edges.

 The key is to avoid large blobs of paint and to ensure the splotches are intentionally uneven.
 They should look random and most of all, never look like a lined up pattern.